hashgraph/guardian/Methodology Library/Hackathon/IWCSH/README.md

 ## Policy Baseline

 Any waste that can be recycled, reused or composted goes along way towards reduction of landfill gasses and reduces amount of waste deposited on landfills.

+## Step By Step
+-  Sign Up for Tenant Admin Account on [MGS](https://guardianservice.app/)

+-
+-  Click on “Sign Up” and enter your username, email, password, and agree to the terms of use.
+-  Sign in for  admin Login and Tenant Configuration.

+-  Select IPFS Storage Provider.
+-  Invite Users and Customizing Tenant Branding.

+-  Set Up Policy User Account
+-  Login in as user (Invited through Admin)
+-  Set Up a Standard Registry User Account

 ## Note
 Policy is still under development